pranamg/PythonInExcel/docs/07-Reporting & Automation_04-Conditional Formatting.md

-Okay, let's address **Reporting & Automation - 4.
-Conditional Formatting**.
+**Reporting & Automation - 4.
+Conditional Formatting**

-As discussed in the previous reporting use case, the available Python libraries (`pandas`, `numpy`, `matplotlib`, `seaborn`, etc.) are for data analysis and manipulation, not for directly applying formatting features within Excel.
-Excel's conditional formatting is a built-in feature.

-However, Python can be very helpful in **identifying the data points that *should* be conditionally formatted** based on complex logic or calculations.
-The typical workflow in Python in Excel is to:
+Based on [`piplist.txt`](./README.md) output, you should have `pandas`, `numpy`, and `matplotlib` excel at data analysis, they don't directly control Excel's formatting features.
+However, Python can identify which data points should be formatted based on complex logic or calculations.

+This guide demonstrates the following workflow for conditional formatting with Python:
-1. Load your data.
+1. Load data into Python
-2. Load parameters (like thresholds) from other Excel cells.
+2. Read formatting parameters from Excel cells
-3. Apply your logic using Python to determine which rows or values meet the criteria for conditional formatting.
+3. Apply logic to identify rows meeting formatting criteria
-4. Create a new column in your output DataFrame (often a boolean or a flag) that indicates whether the criteria is met for each row.
+4. Add indicator columns (boolean flags) to mark qualifying rows
-5. Output this modified DataFrame back to Excel.
+5. Output the enhanced data back to Excel
-6. You then use Excel's standard "Conditional Formatting" feature, setting the rule to check the value in the new flag column or apply the rule directly based on the values in the data column using the threshold parameter from a cell.
+6. Use Excel's conditional formatting features to apply visual styles based on the indicator columns

+This approach combines Python's analytical power with Excel's formatting capabilities to create visually informative reports.

 We will generate dummy data and then write Python code that flags sales records where the `Amount` exceeds a threshold specified in an Excel cell.